Doctor of Educational Leadership (Ed.D.)

 Graduation Requirements

 The Doctor of Educational Leadership (Ed.D.) curriculum is comprised of 18 courses (3 credits each) for a total of 54 credits.
 Upon successful completion of 54 credits (and designated credits for bridging courses, if any), students must maintain their status as matriculated students (GPA no less than 3.0) until they successfully complete and defend their dissertation.
-To maintain their matriculation status, students must register for a 2-credit course (Dissertation Continuation EDD 7103), while they work on their dissertation.
+In case students are unable to complete their thesis within the stipulated two years, they must register for a 2-credit course (Dissertation Continuation EDD 7103), while they work on their dissertation.
+Students can only get a maximum of two C grades and no grades lower than C on their transcript.
 Finally, students will be conferred the Doctor of Educational Leadership (Ed.D.) degree of Kean University.

 Contact Us